 Thousands march against Duterte on International Women's Day

-MANILA: Thousands of women took to the streets of Manila on Friday (Mar 8) in protest against President Rodrigo Duterte's alleged misogyny as an exhibition marking International Women's Day exhibited the clothes of Philippine rape victims.
+MANILA: Thousands of women took to the streets of Manila on International Women's Day on Friday (Mar 8) in protest against President Rodrigo Duterte's alleged misogyny.

 Protesters marched on Malacanang presidential palace chanting against Duterte, who has repeatedly made jokes about rape and said last year that when he was a teenager he indecently "touched" the family maid.